 In 2020 alone, SUMED's net income was US$166 million.

 Other Midstream Assets

 Gulf Energy Maritime (GEM)

-GEM is one of the leading commercial product and chemical tanker companies in the Middle East, investing in and managing modern state-of-the-art double-hull tankers designed to carry petroleum products, chemicals and other hydrocarbons.Read more about Gulf Energy Maritime (GEM)
+Gulf Energy Maritime (GEM) is one of the leading commercial product and chemical tanker companies in the Middle East, providing high standards of safety and quality in its marine transportation and operations in the energy markets across the world.Read more about Gulf Energy Maritime (GEM)